ewdlop/ScienceApp/README.md

 > What is the mechanical keyboard layout the way it is now?

   me: It was optimized for typing English vocabulary.

+> American: America is disgraceful!

+  me: The world is a lot more greateful than you should think.